jazzytomato/jazzytomato.github.io/_posts/2016-2-17-hacking-tinder.md

 Though sometimes they would just take their time because [this is the way it works now](http://nautil.us/issue/33/attraction/shell-text-me-shell-text-me-not).

-## How ?
+## How?

 Tinder doesn't provide an open API, but by intercepting the traffic between our phone and the Tinder API, we can mimic the phone behavior and send out similar HTTP requests from a computer, namely [a Man-in-the-middle attack](https://en.wikipedia.org/wiki/Man-in-the-middle_attack "man-in-the-middle attack").
 This will allow us to download our list of matches and send the messages.

 There are many different tools that can help us achieve this.
 In this post I will explain **how I did it**.
-Here is my setup :
+Here is my setup:

 - a Macbook
 - an iPhone 6s

-Your phone needs to be connected to the same network as your computer, because your phone network traffic will pass through your computer.
+Your phone needs to be connected to the same network as your computer because your phone network traffic will pass through your computer.

 In terms of software, I have used :